 - blood test

-People with FD are at risk for scarring and permanent hair loss in the affected areas of the body.
-Sometimes this is condensed to patches of skin.
-In more serious cases, widespread baldness and scarring may occur.
+The primary long-term risks of FD are scarring and permanent hair loss in the affected areas of the body.
+In some cases, the changes are limited to small patches of skin.
+For serious cases, widespread baldness and scarring may result.